jolocom/interactions-demo/README.md

 able to embed it in the interaction tokens, such the the SmartWallet can find the agent.

-To successfully go through the demo, change the `PUBLIC_HOSTPORT` environment variable inside `docker-compose.yml` to a value that the mobile phone can access, probably the LAN IP address of the computer running the `service_agent`, assuming the test SmartWallet is on the same LAN
+To successfully go through the demo, change the `SERVICE_HOSTPORT` environment variable inside `docker-compose.yml` to a value that the mobile phone can access, probably the LAN IP address of the computer running the `service_agent`, assuming the test SmartWallet is on the same LAN